1000 GIS Applications & Uses

 300. Species Modelling – Running the Maximum Entropy Model (MAXENT).
 (QGIS Species Distribution Modelling (QSDM) plugin)

 301. Flocking Birds – Mimicking flocking birds in a system of interactive parts using Agent Based Modeling.
 (NetLogo Flocking Birds)

-302. Risk of Extinction – Describing existing conditions of habitat and predicting risk of extinctions, chance of recovery and mitigation measures – such as prohibiting hunting.
+302. Risk of Extinction – Describing existing conditions of habitat and predicting risk of extinctions, the chance of recovery, and mitigation measures – such as prohibiting hunting.